State Grant Funds

 Funds under this category are available for the following purposes:

-The Wisconsin Technical College System Board awards funds to help ensure that WTCS already approved programs, in core industry areas, provide industry relevant education and training using rigorous curricula, current technology, and related services.
+Core Industry Grants help assure that WTCS programs, in core industry areas, provide industry relevant training using rigorous curricula current technology and related services.
 Programs must have student enrollments and have been offered for one year or more.
-Grant projects may also expand programming in core industry areas within the district.
-Priority may be given to grant projects that reflect inter-district collaboration between Wisconsin Technical Colleges or that enhance the efficiency and effectiveness of educational programming.
+Grant projects may also expand programming in core industry areas within the college district.
+Priority is given to grant projects that reflect inter-district collaboration on aligned curriculum or consortia programming that enhance the efficiency and effectiveness of educational programming.

-The Wisconsin Technical College System Board awards funds to support programs new to the district that have received final program approval by the System Board at or before the January 2017 meeting.
-These funds can be used for: development of curriculum and related instructional materials, technology and software, the purchase of major/minor equipment; staff development; and the delivery of instruction.
+Developing Markets Grants support development of a program new to the college district and approved by the System Board and has achieved full program accreditation, if required.
+Funds support development of curriculum and related instructional materials, technology and software, the purchase of major/minor equipment, staff development and the delivery of instruction.

-The Wisconsin Technical College System Board awards funds to offer emergency assistance grants to eligible Pell recipients who experience unforeseen financial emergencies.
+Emergency Assistance Grants offer emergency assistance to eligible Pell recipients who experience unforeseen financial emergencies.
 The goal is to assist eligible students who are experiencing unplanned events that may affect their ability to stay in school.
-[Eligible student means a student enrolled in a technical college whose expected family contribution, as defined in s.39.437 (3) (a), is less than $5,000.]